masudias/flicker.photos.search/README.md

 I have created a factory class named `ImageProviderFactory` which will be used to get the appropriate image provider based on the source type defined in `PhotoHttpResponse` class.
 The `Fragment` displaying the images will call the function defined in the `ImageProviderFactory` with the source specified and the `getImagesFromExternalSource` function will choose to call the API which is defined there based on that source type.
 I have preapred a graphical representation of the overall architecture of fetching data from different servers.

 ![alt text](https://github.com/masudias/flickr.photos.search/blob/master/get-image-from-different-server.png "Get images from different servers")

+I have prepared an interface as a listener for receiving response from the server API call.
+The listen takes a list of `Photo` as its parameter.
+That ensures, different list of images response from different sources should be converted to `Photo` type before passing it to the `PhotoListFragment`.